Near Viadaza, northern Tilea, Winter 2401-2

 With a bellowed roar of frustration Thagger halted his last surviving riders.

-… led his boys into Captain van Luyden’s company of shot, losing four of their number to a handgun blast just as they began to climb the earthen bank.
-Malkey badly bloodied archmage Deeter, and the old man could do little but cower back and hope the men around him could defend him against further harm.
+… led his boys into Captain van Luyden’s company of shot, losing four of his orcs to a handgun blast just as they began to climb the earthen bank.
+Malkey badly bloodied the VMC’s venerable archmage Deeter, and the old man could do little but cower back and hope the men around him could defend him against further harm.
 With four orcs falling and one handgunner, the fight broiled on, with neither side yet ready to break.
 (Game note: -1 to hit as fighting over defences, no rank bonus) At their side the big mob of orcs moved up close to the foe, urged on by Big Mosher.

-Now the rodoleros, champing at the bit for a fight and no longer willing to stand passively whilst dying to enemy fire, leapt over the barricades, the army standard of the VMC streaming above their heads, and charged into the flank of Malkey the Fist’s orcs fighting at the front of the bastion.
+Now the rodoleros, champing at the bit for a fight and no longer willing to stand passively whilst dying to enemy fire, leapt over the barricades, the army standard of the VMC streaming above their heads, and charged into the flank of Malkey the Fist’s orcs to the front of the bastion.

 … turned and climbed back over behind the defences.

 Their ears were ringing from the umpteen thunderous black powder volleys that had been launched in their direction, their skin was peppered by splinters of bone and teeth torn by leaden bullets from the bodies of those once standing with them.

 The two chariots trundled aimlessly through the enemy camp …